MEET LYRO - OUR NEW AI CHATBOT

 Menu-based chatbots example

-These types of chatbots work great for answering customers’ FAQs.
-That being said, they may not be as sufficient if users require more detailed queries.
+These types of chatbots work great for answering simple customers’ FAQs.
+That being said, they may not be as sufficient if users require more detailed answers.

-If you own an online store of any kind, some of the frequently asked questions by your visitors may include things like wanting to track their order, learning more about the prices and discounts available, etc. Button-based bots may come particularly in handy in these cases.
+If you own an online store of any kind, some of the frequently asked questions by your visitors may include things like wanting to track their order, learning more about your prices, checking available discounts, etc. Button-based bots may come particularly handy in these cases.

 This is a perfect fit for businesses that know well which queries they can receive from their customers.
 Otherwise known as linguistic bots, rule-based chatbots work on the principle of if-then logic that helps them create conversational automation flows.